TysonMN/tysonmn.github.io/src/markdown/2020-07-11_systematic_cleaning.md

 There is one disadvantage of this cleaning via `git` compared to `dotnet clean` or the clean operation in Visual Studio.
 I need to first close Visual Studio, because it has open handles to various files in the `.vs` directory and this cleaning by `git` wants to delete that directory and everything in it.
 That is another reason for the slow cleaning escalation.
 I would prefer to keep Visual Studio open, so I only attempt to clean via git if cleaning via Visual Studio failed.

-Before I learned about cleaning via `git`, I used to simulate this level of cleaning by deleting everything in the repository expect the `.git` directory and then discarding all file deletions in my working tree via `git`.
-That works but is exceedingly slower the executing `git clean`.
+Before I learned about cleaning via `git`, I used to simulate this level of cleaning by deleting everything in the repository except the `.git` directory and then discarding all file deletions in my working tree via `git`.
+That works but is exceedingly slower than executing `git clean`.

 ## Reclone repository